Our Therapies

 Most of the therapists at Little Window are able to provide a significant Medicare rebate or Private Health Cover rebate.
 Please talk to us about this to see if you are eligible or if you would like more information.
 You can read about our fees here.

-Do you offer Skype or telephone counselling?
+Do you offer zoom or telephone counselling?

 Little Window offers Telehealth counselling.
 Click here to read more about this service.